caltechlibrary/ts_dataset/README.md

 ## Installation

-`ts_dataset` is a TypeScript module targetting Deno.
+`ts_dataset` is a TypeScript module targeting Deno.
 Installation can be done via an import statement in your TypeScript module.
 You can also clone the GitHub repository at <https://caltechlibrary.github.io/ts_dataset>.
 The from value in your import statement should point to <https://caltechlibrary.github.io/ts_dataset/mod.ts> if you want to use it that way.
 Similarly you can add it to your project's `deps.ts` file with a line like.

 ~~~typescript
 export * from "https://caltechlibrary.github.io/ts_dataset/mods.ts";